This guilt-free Spaghetti Squash Pad Thai recipe that tastes so amazing, you’d almost swear it’s the real thing!

 My husband and I started eating keto in 2019 and love the results, so we made a few modifications to this recipe to make it keto-friendly.

-Instead of store-bought sauce, whisk together the following ingredients for a Keto Pad Thai Sauce:
+Whisk together the following to make a Keto Friendly Pad Thai Sauce:

 - 1 Tablespoon lime juice